 Look at your life right now.
 What limitations are you accepting?
 Why aren’t you challenging them (surprise, this will uncover more limitations…)?
 What areas of your life have you accepted as “good enough”?
 When did it happen?

 You owe yourself living an extraordinary life.
 Maybe it’s not time to change your life, but you can take a breath, engage in a new big goal and see how it goes.

 “Every man lives in two realms: the internal and the external” – Martin Luther King Jr

 Your environment shapes your self-confidence, but this doesn’t mean you can’t do nothing about it.
 You are part of your environment, so you can interact with it and influence and modify it.

 So, look around at your life and go for some changes.
 Strengthen your relationship with the people who support you, try new things and engage in experiences that build up your self-belief and make you happy.

 Take charge of yourself and start taking action towards your external circumstances with my free 5 day start believing in yourself challenge.
 Just click on the image below and subscribe.

 You are going to find reflection and exercises to apply all this to your life, start believing in yourself and start changing your environment.

-If you prefer a deeper journey to the discovery of your self-confidence, subscriber to my 30 days self-confidence challenge with the form below.
+If you prefer a deeper journey to the discovery of your self-confidence, subscribe to my 30 days self-confidence challenge.

 See you next time!